Miruken-DotNet/SymbolDownloader/Doc/article/en-US/install.rst

 	C:\Users\<USER_NAME>\Documents\WindowsPowerShell\Modules

-Make sure that folder is in the PSModulePath variable.
+Make sure the above directory is in the PSModulePath environment variable.

 Install the module straight from git by: